RealCyberTalks/networking/module.md

   <li><strong>Router:</strong>

   Routers can forward a message using ip addresses.
-When a message reaches your local router from the inside or outside, it will do its things according to the configuration.
+When a message reaches your local router from the inside (LAN) or outside (WLAN), it will do its things according to the configuration.

   ![This is the process picture](routerr.png)